antmicro/jswasi/README.md

 The kernel can be built in two modes:

-- Standalone mode: `npm run build` - build kernel and provide it with default index and init system
+- Standalone mode: `make build` - build kernel and provide it with default index and init system
-- Embed mode: `npm run build:embed` - build just the kernel
+- Embed mode: `make embed` - build just the kernel

 Both of these commands produce the output in `dist/` directory